Suhiru/EmailApp/README.md

 # EmailApp
-Scenario: you are an IT support administrator specialist and are charged with the task of creating email accounts for new hires.So to make your task easy you have to create a system to get some specific data from the new hires and automate the email address creaing process.
+Scenario: you are an IT support administrator specialist and are charged with the task of creating email accounts for new hires.So to make your task easy you have to create a system to get some specific data from the new hires and automate the email address creating process.

 Application must do followings: